simeon-cmd/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Write a script that prints the result of POWER divided by DIVIDE, followed by a new line.
+Write a script that displays the result of BREATH to the power LOVE

-POWER and DIVIDE are environment
+BREATH and LOVE are environment variables
+The script should display the result